 Detroit, MI 48202-0759

-Students in Level 2 must consult their advisor prior to registering for any course outside of Wayne State University to discuss the limitations of transferring credits.
+Students must consult their advisor prior to registering for any course outside of Wayne State University to discuss the limitations of transferring credits.
 During the senior year, no more than 10 transfer credits will be accepted.

-When the student has a degree from an accredited institution and is meeting the requirements of the College for a Michigan Standard Teaching Certificate, some credits may be applied toward the certificate by transfer but at least fifteen credits must be completed at Wayne State.
+When the student has a degree from an accredited institution and is meeting the requirements for a Michigan Standard Teaching Certificate, some credits may be applied toward the certificate by transfer but at least fifteen credits must be completed at Wayne State.